anigenero/jersey-proxy-cdi/README.md

 Java Implementation
 -------------------

-Create the java interface for the proxy, marked with the `com.aaa.cdi.resteasy.ResteasyProxy` annotation.
+Create the java interface for the proxy, marked with the `com.anigenero.resteasy.cdi.proxy.ResteasyProxy` annotation.

 ```java
 @ResteasyProxy(name = "myproxy", urlPrefix = "/rs")